jake-knerr/jakes-dictionary/src/dictionary.md

 Imagine how a recursive function keeps adding to the call stack with each recursive iteration.
 Because of this, memory consumption can grow out of control.
 Now, instead of immediately calling the recursive function, return the intent to call the recursive function to a trampoline, which allows the initial function to end, get popped off the call stack, and then the trampoline calls the recursive function.
 This technique keeps the call stack from growing.

+#### Transactions

+a block of SQL statements executed together.

+Changes are only made at the end after the COMMIT statement.
+If the COMMIT statement fails to execute, the data is automatically rolled back.

+#### Transcompiler, Transpiler, Transpiling

+a compiler that converts one language to another when both languages are at approximately the same level of abstraction.

+An example would be the TypeScript to JavaScript compiler.

 #### Transducer Function, Transducer

 a pattern that involves functions that accept a reducer as input and return a different reducer.